Pink-Moon/tpc-frontend-task/README.md

 Task #2
 -------
+The objective here is to demonstrate the ability to create front-end code using same tech stack that we use in our products.

 There is a `tpc-frontend-task-service` module which is a standard ExpressJS app.
 When started, each request to `http://localhost:3000/questions/next`  serves random question as JSON.